beese/cs240-IRCClientGUI/README.md

-# IRCNetworking-and-GTK
+# CS 240 Project: IRC Client GUI
 This was part of an individual project I did for CS240: Programming in C for Spring 2015.
-In this repository, I created an IRC Chatroom server.
-The server is able to handle creating new rooms, adding users, sending messages, receiving messages, and leaving and joining rooms.
-I also made a GTK GUI for this server which is seen in my other repository.
+In this repository, I created a GUI using GTK to create an interactive chatroom experience.